Kyiv pulls down Soviet-era monument symbolising Russian-Ukrainian friendship

-April 26 (Reuters) - A Soviet-era monument symbolising friendship between Russia and Ukraine was dismantled in Kyiv on Tuesday, a response to Russia's invasion of Ukraine, according to the city's mayor.
+KYIV, April 26 (Reuters) - Ukrainian authorities on Tuesday dismantled a huge Soviet-era monument in the centre of Kyiv meant to symbolise friendship between Russia and Ukraine, a response to Moscow's invasion, according to the city's mayor.

-The statue depicted a Ukrainian and Russian worker on a plinth, holding aloft together a Soviet order of friendship.
-The statue was located underneath the 'People's Friendship Arch', erected in 1982 to commemorate the 60th anniversary of the Soviet Union.
+The eight-metre (27-ft) bronze statue depicted a Ukrainian and Russian worker on a plinth, holding aloft together a Soviet order of friendship.
+The statue was located underneath a giant titanium 'People's Friendship Arch', erected in 1982 to commemorate the 60th anniversary of the Soviet Union.

 Russia's invasion of Ukraine, launched on Feb.
 24, has left thousands dead or injured, reduced towns and cities to rubble, and forced more than 5 million people to flee abroad.